robertmotr/pixelify/README.md

-# pixelify
+# Pixelify
-Image processor that applies filters to images using CUDA.
+### Image processor that applies filters to images using CUDA.

 # TODO:
 - add analytics tab and keep track of rendering times, maybe have a naive CPU comparison too